Overview of Military Education Benefits

 Summary of Education Benefits

-The following table is a brief summary of each of the major education benefits offered to service members, veterans and, in some cases, their families.
-Follow the associated links to learn more about each program.
+The following table is a brief summary of each of the major education benefits offered to service members, veterans and, in some cases, their families, including the fiscal 2025 payment rates effective Oct.
+1, 2024, to Sept.
+30, 2025.

 Tuition Assistance covers up to 100% tuition and fees not to exceed: